aaai-uc/aaai-uc.github.io/2022_programCommitteeDRAFT.md

 # Thank you to the AAAI-22 UC Program Committee!

-The AAAI 2022 Undergraduate Consortium thanks all of the members of its program committe for their contributions to selecting our AAAI-22 UC Cohort. [(Meet our cohort!)](https://aaai-uc.github.io/2022_scholars.html)
+The AAAI 2022 Undergraduate Consortium thanks all of the members of its program committee for their contributions to selecting our AAAI-22 UC Cohort. [(Meet our cohort!)](https://aaai-uc.github.io/2022_scholarsDRAFT.html)

 ## Undergraduate Consortium Co-Chairs
 - Eric Aaron, Colby College